absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 The alternative is column-major which is seen in Fortran and Matlab.
 In column-major ordering the elements would be ordered in memory as 0, 2, 1, 3.
 With row-major ordering the memory will be most tightly packed in the last dimension from the left.
-To iterate through a 3 dimensional vector, this triple for-loop would access the memory in order.
+In Rust, which, again is row-major ordered, we can iterate through a 3 dimensional matrix in the same order as its memory with the following triple for-loop.

 === "Rust"